kljr/SpringboardVM/README.md

 * If you want to replace all code in a site, including any repositories, just delete the document root folder, and run scripts/druv-provision.sh`.

-## Replacing default content with reference databases and files.
+## Replacing default content with reference databases and files

 There's not a direct connection to S3, but if you place gzipped files and dbs in the `artifacts/sites` folder according to the instructions in the